Remote work seems like the solution for every geographically-independent startup, and why wouldn’t it be?

 In a hybrid team, which of my teams will I keep on-site and which will I structure for remote work?

 Before incorporating any remote work in your business, you must first decide which teams will be remote in the first place.
 Do this by examining what talents are needed for which roles within your organization.
 Next, determine which of these roles can be handled remotely and which must be in-house.
-Once you’ve laid all of this on the table, your path towards remote work, if that is, in fact, the most appropriate path for your business, becomes clearer.
+Once you’ve laid all of this on the table, your path towards remote work becomes clearer.

 Should I contract freelancers or should I hire remote employees?